 - At the time of the commission of the act, the victim is at least fifteen years of age but less than seventeen years of age and the actor is at least ten years older than the victim and is not the spouse of the victim; or

 - The victim is in custody of law or detained in a hospital or other institution and the actor has supervisory or disciplinary authority over the victim and uses this position of authority to coerce the victim to submit, unless the act is incident to lawful search; or

 - The actor, while purporting to offer a medical service, engages in treatment or examination of a victim for other than a bona fide medical purpose or in a manner substantially inconsistent with reasonable medical practices; or

 - The victim is physically helpless and the actor knows the victim is physically helpless and the victim has not consented.

 - Sexual assault is a class 4 felony, except in certain situations provided under (3), (3.5), (4), and (5) of this section.

 - If committed under the circumstance of paragraph (e) (if the victim is less than fifteen years of age and the actor is at least four years older), sexual assault is class 1 misdemeanor and is an extraordinary risk crime that is subject to the modified sentencing range specified in 18-1.3-501.

 3.5.
 Sexual assault is a class 3 felony if committed under the circumstances described in paragraph (h) ( the victim is physically helpless and the actor knows the victim is physically helpless and the victim has not consented).

 Depending on what exactly you are charged with, the prosecution has to prove you did one or many of these things at any point in time.
-By proving, I mean simply being accused is enough to land you in prison for the rest of your life.
-Let’s go over the sentencing for this crime.
+However, simply being accused is enough to land you in prison for the rest of your life.
+Read on to learn about the sentencing for this crime.